allianceauth/allianceauth/docs/features/corpstats.md

 ![last update and update button](/_static/images/features/corpstats/last_update.png)

-Corp Stats do not automatically update.
-They update once upon creation for initial data, and whenever someone presses the update button.
+Corp Stats automatically update every 6 hours.
+An update can be performed immediately by pressing thi update button.

-Only superusers and the creator of the Corp Stat can update it.
+Only superusers and the creator of the Corp Stat can trigger an immediate update.

 ### Member List